SweetPinkMilkTea/shenzhia/README.md

 > [!WARNING]
 > On the bot's first run, important files will be generated.
-> Avoid modifying code until the bot has successfully run once to avoid any unexpected behaviour.
+> Avoid modifying code until the bot has successfully run once to avoid any unexpected behavior.

 Upon running `main.py` for the first time, you will be asked of all the information listed in the prerequisites section.